d2l-ai/d2l-en/chapter_computational-performance/key-value.md

 KVStore is a place for data sharing.
 Think of it as a single object shared across different devices (GPUs and computers), where each device can push data in and pull data out.

 ## Initialization
-Let’s consider a simple example: initializing a (int, NDArray) pair into the store, and then pulling the value out:
+Let us consider a simple example: initializing a (int, NDArray) pair into the store, and then pulling the value out:

 ```{.python .input  n=1}
 from d2l import mxnet as d2l